thacherT1D/webdevstuff/Learning_to_Learn/learn-to-learn.md

 The third and final step of reflection is to repeat this whole cycle.
 As mentioned earlier, learning never stops for programmers as there's always something new to master.
 The best part about mastering this learning process is that the more you practice it, the faster and easier you'll retain new information.

+#### Exercise:
+Picture someone who's struggling with a part of this process, maybe with clearing the stage or taking risks or self assessment.
+Imagine what it would look like and sound like to watch and hear someone struggling.
+Take a moment visualize this and then write down your thoughts.

-## Exercise
+## Objective 2 Exercise
+*Objective 2: Identify strategies you will use during each stage of the 3 stage learning process*

+Write down your answer to the following questions:

+1. What strategies will you use to 'set the stage'?
+1. What strategies will you use to 'play'?
+Your answer
+1. What strategies will you use to 'reflect'?

+## Review Learning Objectives
+Remember our original learning objectives?

+By the end of this article, you will be able to

+1. Explain the 3 stage learning process
-Objective 2: Identify strategies you will use during each stage of the 3 stage learning process
+1. Identify strategies you will use during each stage of the 3 stage learning process

+Do you have all of these things written down?
+Can you explain the ideas someone else?
+If not, go back and review.
+Otherwise, happy learning!

 ### Recommended Reading and Viewing
 * Freakonomics Radio [How to be More Productive](http://freakonomics.com/podcast/how-to-be-more-productive/)